Internet Resilience Index

 Papua New Guinea

 The Internet in Papua New Guinea is less resilient on average than other countries in Melanesia, and is low for Oceania.
-It ranks 2nd in Melanesia for infrastructure, a category that evaluates the availability of infrastructure for Internet connectivity.
-It ranks 8th in Oceania for security, a category that evaluates the use of technologies and best practices that support a network’s ability to resist disruptions.
+It ranks 2nd in Melanesia for market readiness, a category that evaluates the overall competitiveness of the market, and the ability to offer affordable prices to consumers.
+It ranks 7th in Oceania for security, a category that evaluates the use of technologies and best practices that support a network’s ability to resist disruptions.

 View country report for Papua New Guinea